-5. Complete prerequisite courses and submit transcripts to Admissions (MSF Students only)
+5. Complete prerequisite courses and submit transcripts to the Graduate Admissions Office (MSF Students only)

 If there are prerequisite courses for the program that you have not completed, you must complete these courses before arriving at Clark.
 Please send official transcripts from the institutions after completion to the Graduate Admissions office.

 Part-time Student Orientation: TBA

 We strongly recommend that you arrive in Worcester at least a few days prior to the first day of Orientation to find appropriate housing and to become settled in before Orientation activities begin.
 All international students must be in the US no later than Wednesday, January 8, 2014.
 For more information about Orientation, please refer to the Enrollment & Orientation document for Spring 2014.

 Travel and Accommodation Plans

 If you intend to reach Worcester by plane, Boston Logan International Airport is the closest international airport from Worcester and we highly recommend that students fly into Boston and take ground transportation from Boston Logan to Worcester.

 Once in Boston, you can choose to take the limousine service to campus offered at discounted rates.
 Upon your arrival in Worcester, immediate accommodations in nearby hotels at a special discounted rate for Clark students and families are available.